PaulOSullivan00/myfirsta/.github/ISSUE_TEMPLATE/user-story-2.md

 ---
 name: User Story 2
-about: YTo test the user storyt
+about: To test the user story
 title: ''
 labels: ''
 assignees: ''